AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-1/class-1.md

   Knowledge is best when it's learned not taught.
 In this program instructors and the learning portal guide the student's learning journey but our students own their learning experience.
 You'll be assigned to teach your classmates specific topics that are related to concepts and techniques being taught throughout the course and program.
 This process has been proven to deepen student's understanding, boost retention, and strengthen community and interpersonal communication skills.

-  Let's take some time to assign & document individual students and groups of students to present the coming topics.
+  Let's take some time look over the topics and get prepared for them.
+Next class we'll organized who and when each person is going for each topic.

   [List of Student Daily Presentations](./../additionalResources/studentPresentations.md)